tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-07-24-book-review-scala-design-patterns.md

 So what does the book cover, or what did I learn from it? many things I found hard to grasp by other books! here is the list:

-1. Mixin composition
+1. Mixin composition - Will guide you on how to compose functionality
-1. Multiple inheritance and scala
+1. Multiple inheritance and scala - Will show you how scala solves or get's around the multiple inheritance problem
-1. Linearization
+1. Linearization - The linearization process is the process by which scala get's around the multiple inheritance problem, here is a clear explanation of it!
-1. Testing traits
+1. Testing traits - Best practices for testing traits the scala way
-1. Traits vs classes
+1. Traits vs classes - When do you prefer classes to traits and vice versa how to properly combine them
-1. Implicits
+1. Implicits - Advanced usage of implicits - again clear and great explanations
-1. Algebric data types and class hierarchies
+1. Algebric data types and class hierarchies - An excellent explanation of ADT
-1. Abstract types
-1. Polymorphiosm and scala
+1. Polymorphiosm and scala - The way scala views polymorophism pitfalls and how to utilize it
-1. Self types and when to use
+1. Self types and when to use - What is a self type how to use, again excellent description with real world examples
 1. On modules and objects
 1. Stackable traits
 1. Typeclasses